✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Q: Is Gemini 3.5 Flash actually better than Claude Sonnet 4.6 for coding? #

-Gemini 3.5 Flash is approximately 4× faster than Claude Sonnet 4.6 with comparable quality on most coding tasks, though Sonnet 4.6 still wins on complex reasoning and architecture decisions.
-In my testing today, Flash handles 85–90% of typical development tasks (refactors, debugging, component generation) at significantly lower latency and cost.
+Gemini 3.5 Flash is approximately 4× faster than Claude Sonnet 4.6 with comparable quality on most coding tasks, though Sonnet 4.6 still wins on complex reasoning and architecture decisions per my benchmarks and Google's published metrics.
+In my testing, Flash handles 85–90% of typical development tasks (refactors, debugging, component generation) at significantly lower latency and cost.
 The remaining 10–15% — complex system design, nuanced debugging, multi-file architectural moves — still benefit from Sonnet 4.6's deeper reasoning.
 My current setup: Flash as default, Sonnet 4.6 as fallback for the hard 10%.

 Q: Should I switch my whole team to Antigravity 2.0 from Cursor or Claude Code? #

-No — don't blanket-switch.
+No — I don't blanket-switch.
 Antigravity 2.0 wins for agent orchestration, subagent workflows, and Google Cloud-native projects.
 Cursor still wins for in-editor pair programming and multi-file refactors.
 Claude Code still wins for long-horizon autonomous workflows and skill-based agent loops.
-The smart approach is hybrid: run Antigravity 2.0 alongside your existing tools, using each where it excels.
+The smart approach is hybrid: I run Antigravity 2.0 alongside my existing tools, using each where it excels.
 My current stack: Cursor for daily coding, Antigravity CLI for agent missions, Claude Code for complex agent workflows.
-Cross-link: The Complete AI Coding Assistant Showdown for the full comparison framework.
+See my Complete AI Coding Assistant Showdown for the full comparison framework.

 Q: What's the practical difference between Antigravity and Antigravity 2.0? #

-Antigravity 2.0 is a complete repositioning from "AI IDE plugin" to "standalone agent platform" with a desktop app, Go-based CLI, SDK, subagent orchestration, and enterprise security features.
+Antigravity 2.0 is a complete repositioning from "AI IDE plugin" to "standalone agent platform" with a desktop app, Go-based CLI, SDK, subagent orchestration, and enterprise security features per the official announcement.
 The 1.x series was primarily an IDE integration (VS Code, JetBrains) with agent capabilities.
 2.0 adds: (1) Standalone desktop application, (2) Full CLI rebuilt in Go, (3) Antigravity SDK for custom agents, (4) Native subagent orchestration, (5) Credential masking and hardened Git policies, (6) Cross-platform terminal sandboxing.
-If you used 1.x as an IDE assistant, 2.0 asks you to think in terms of agent missions and subagent orchestration.
+If I used 1.x as an IDE assistant, 2.0 asks me to think in terms of agent missions and subagent orchestration.

 Q: Is Gemini Spark available in my country yet? #

-As of May 19, 2026, Gemini Spark is rolling out to trusted testers and Google AI Ultra subscribers in the United States only.
+As of May 19, 2026, Gemini Spark is rolling out to trusted testers and Google AI Ultra subscribers in the United States only per Google's announcement.
 Google has stated "global expansion is coming in the coming weeks" but provided no specific dates or country list.
-If you're outside the U.S., you cannot access Spark yet.
-The workaround: build on the same underlying stack (Antigravity 2.0 + Gemini 3.5 Flash) which is globally available, then evaluate Spark when it reaches your region.
+If I'm outside the U.S., I cannot access Spark yet.
+My workaround: build on the same underlying stack (Antigravity 2.0 + Gemini 3.5 Flash) which is globally available, then evaluate Spark when it reaches my region.

 Q: Should I rewrite my marketing site to support WebMCP? #

-Not yet — enable the flag and experiment, but don't ship production WebMCP until the Chrome 149 origin trial stabilizes.
-WebMCP is currently behind a Chrome flag (chrome://flags/#enable-webmcp-testing) and will enter an origin trial in Chrome 149.
+Not yet — I enable the flag and experiment, but I don't ship production WebMCP until the Chrome 149 origin trial stabilizes.
+WebMCP is currently behind a Chrome flag (chrome://flags/#enable-webmcp-testing) and will enter an origin trial in Chrome 149 per Chrome docs.
 The API is not finalized.
-My recommendation: (1) Enable the flag locally this week, (2) Implement experimental WebMCP on your portfolio site, (3) Submit feedback to the Chrome team, (4) Prepare to ship when Chrome 149 hits stable (likely July/August 2026).
-Early experimentation ensures you're ready; premature production deployment risks breaking changes.
+My recommendation: (1) Enable the flag locally this week, (2) Implement experimental WebMCP on my portfolio site, (3) Submit feedback to the Chrome team, (4) Prepare to ship when Chrome 149 hits stable (likely July/August 2026 per Chromium release schedule).
+Early experimentation ensures I'm ready; premature production deployment risks breaking changes.

 Q: Does Managed Agents replace running my own Hermes or Agent Zero? #

 Managed Agents complements but doesn't fully replace self-hosted agents for 24/7 persistent workloads with custom tooling.
-The decision matrix: Use Managed Agents for quick agent jobs without infrastructure management; use Hermes or Agent Zero for agents that need to run 24/7, use custom tools not available in Google's sandbox, or require specific hardware/resources.
+My decision matrix: Use Managed Agents for quick agent jobs without infrastructure management; use Hermes or Agent Zero for agents that need to run 24/7, use custom tools not available in Google's sandbox, or require specific hardware/resources.
 Managed Agents is the middle path — easier than self-hosting, but less flexible than owning the full stack.
-Many teams will use both: Managed Agents for prototyping and ephemeral tasks, Hermes/Agent Zero for production persistent agents.
+I use both: Managed Agents for prototyping and ephemeral tasks, Hermes/Agent Zero for production persistent agents.

 Q: How long until Gemini 3.5 Pro is available? #

-Google has stated Gemini 3.5 Pro will roll out "next month" from I/O 2026, targeting mid-to-late June 2026 availability.
+Google has stated Gemini 3.5 Pro will roll out "next month" from I/O 2026, targeting mid-to-late June 2026 availability per the I/O keynote.
 As of May 19, 3.5 Pro is in internal use at Google but not publicly available.
 No specific date has been provided.
 My expectation: limited preview in early June, broader availability late June or early July.
-3.5 Flash (available now) is the correct model to adopt immediately; plan to evaluate 3.5 Pro as a reasoning-heavy fallback when it ships.
+3.5 Flash (available now) is the correct model to adopt immediately; I plan to evaluate 3.5 Pro as a reasoning-heavy fallback when it ships.

 Q: Is the I/O 2026 stack production-ready for client work today? #